asmaa-2ahmed/guessing-game/README.md

 # Guessing Game Project

-This project is a guessing game implemented in Python, where the player needs to guess a randomly generated number within a certain range.
-The game provides three levels of difficulty: Easy, Intermediate, and Hard.
+This is a simple guessing game implemented in Python.
+The game generates a random number based on the chosen difficulty level, and the player needs to guess the number within a certain number of trials.

+## Getting Started
+To play the game, follow these steps:
+1. Clone the repository to your local machine.
+2. Make sure you have Python installed.
+3. Open the Project 1: Guessing Game.ipynb file in a Python environment or Jupyter Notebook.

 ## Game Levels